haiiamnikhil/InventoryAi/README.md

 Once navigated back, install **requirements.txt** using <code>pip install -r requirements.txt</code>

-Wait for the installation to be completed.......
+Wait for the installation to be completed

 After installing, now you are free to run the project